 Security & Privacy

-Despite it’s steep price tag, 1Password is a highly recommended password manager that stores and generates passwords and other sensitive information.
-It relies on open source encryption methods, which means you can tell how secure it is by trying to break it yourself.
+Despite the steep price tag, 1Password is a highly recommended password manager that stores and generates passwords and other sensitive information.

 Just like 1Password, except open source and built around the KeePass standard; this free password manager stores your sensitive information in an easy to use (if a little barebones) package.